 Culture shock is a very real experience for many people who move to another country.
 Anyone who has lived or studied or even traveled extensively in another country has tasted and lived through some level of culture shock.
-At the time it may feel more like homesickness, but what most people who haven't undergone any kind of adaptation program don't know are the stages one goes through when adjusting to a new language, country and culture.
+At the time it may feel more like homesickness, but what most people who haven't undergone any kind of adaptation program don't know are the stages one goes through when adjusting to a new language, country, and culture.

 The online Oxford Dictionary defines culture shock as disorientation experienced when suddenly subjected to an unfamiliar culture or way of life.
-This is a good summary; however, let's break it down a bit further.
-When you move to a new country, everything is unfamiliar; weather, landscape, language, food, dress, social roles, values, customs and communication- basically, everything you're used to is no longer in place.
+This is a good summary; let's break it down a bit further.
+When you move to a new country, everything is unfamiliar; weather, landscape, language, food, dress, social roles, values, customs, and communication--basically, everything you're used to is no longer in place.

 Symptoms of Culture Shock

-- a feeling of sadness and loneliness,
+- Feelings of sadness and loneliness

-- an over-concern about your health,
+- Over-concern about your health

-- headaches, pains, and allergies
+- Headaches, pains, and allergies

-- insomnia or sleeping too much
+- Insomnia or sleeping too much

-- feelings of anger, depression, vulnerability
+- Feelings of anger, depression, and vulnerability

-- idealizing your own culture
+- Idealizing your own culture

-- trying too hard to adapt by becoming obsessed with the new culture
+- Trying too hard to adapt by becoming obsessed with the new culture

-- the smallest problems seem overwhelming
+- The smallest problems seem overwhelming

-- feeling shy or insecure
+- Feeling shy or insecure

-- become obsessed with cleanliness
+- Become obsessed with cleanliness

-- overwhelming sense of homesickness
+- An overwhelming sense of homesickness

-- feeling lost or confused
+- Feeling lost or confused

-- questioning your decision to move to this place
+- Questioning your decision to move to this place

 The Honeymoon Stage